Daniela Rubinger, BScPT

 Daniela Rubinger is a 1988 graduate of Dalhousie School of Physiotherapy.
 Following several years at Nova Scotia Rehabilitation Centre, she began private practice at Halifax’s Physioclinic Dalplex in 1991.
 From 1991 to 2005, Daniela managed the clinic and was highly involved in the treatment of athletes on the professional and varsity levels.
-She has provided services to many sporting events and was the chief therapist for the 1998 Four Continents Figure Skating Championships, as well as 2004’s Women’s World Hockey Championships.
+She has provided services to many sporting events and was the chief therapist for the 1998 Four Continents Figure Skating Championships and 2004’s Women’s World Hockey Championships.

 Throughout her career, Daniela has taken on many post-secondary courses in acupuncture, manual therapy, sports therapy, taping, and muscular imbalances.
 In 2005, she opened Citadel Physiotherapy.
-Working closely with Dr. Mark Glazebrook, Daniela treats inoperable Achilles ruptures.
+Daniela has worked closely with Dr. Mark Glazebrook developing non-operable Achilles protocol and has been involved in research with his team.
 She has also studied the effects of exercise in patients with early signs of dementia alongside Dr. Ken Rockwood.

-Daniela currently lives in Halifax with her husband and two children.
-While not in the office, she enjoys soccer, skiing, mountain biking, and rooting for her children’s sports teams.
+Daniela lives in Halifax with her husband and has two grown children.
+While not in the office, Daniela enjoys watching soccer with her husband, mountain biking, hiking and spending time with family and friends.

 Véronique earned a Bachelor of Science degree in Physiotherapy from the University of Ottawa in 2002.
 Originally from rural Ontario, she briefly worked in Ottawa before venturing out to discover the East Coast, where she worked in New Brunswick and Nova Scotia.
 Later, Véronique worked in rural Australia for a year before returning to Nova Scotia, the place she now calls “home.”
 She has trained extensively in manual therapy and received her diploma in Intermediate Manual and Manipulative therapy in 2010 and the Advanced Diploma in 2013.
 CAMPT-Certified ™ physiotherapists offer clinical expertise from advanced training to help our patients get better, recover faster and stay healthier.